dschadow/CloudSecurity/README.md

 ## config-server-vault
 This project contains the Spring Cloud Config server which must be started like a Spring Boot application before using the **config-client-vault** web application.
 After starting the config server without a specific profile, the server is available on port 8888 and will use the configuration provided in Vault.
 The [application.yml](https://github.com/dschadow/CloudSecurity/blob/develop/config-server-vault/src/main/resources/application.yml) requires a valid Vault token: this is already set for the Vault Docker container but must be updated in case you are using your own Vault.
 Clients (like a browser) that want to access any configuration must provide a valid Vault token as well via a *X-Config-Token* header.

-There is one application configuration available:
-- **config-client-vault** with the profile [default](http://localhost:8888/config-client-vault/default)
+There is only one application configuration **config-client-vault** with the profile [default](http://localhost:8888/config-client-vault/default) available.

 ## config-client-vault
 This Spring Boot based web application contacts the Spring Cloud Config Server for the configuration and exposes the REST endpoints `/`, `/credentials` and `/secrets`.
 The `/secrets` endpoint communicates with Vault directly and provides POST and GET methods to read and write individual values to the configured Vault.
-You can use the applications **Swagger UI** on `http://localhost:8080/swagger-ui.html` to interact with all endpoints.
+You can use the applications **openAPI UI** on `http://localhost:8080/swagger-ui.html` to interact with all endpoints.
 This project requires a running PostgreSQL database and uses dynamic database credentials provided by Vault.

 The [bootstrap.yml](https://github.com/dschadow/CloudSecurity/blob/develop/config-client-vault/src/main/resources/bootstrap.yml) file in the **config-client-vault** project does require valid credentials to access Vault.
 The active configuration is using AppRole, but Token support is available too.